GetieBalew24/alx-backend-storage/README.md

-This is my storage directory that works on alx project.
+This is my database storage directory that works on alx project.